The 10 Biggest Sustainability Trends (2024-2025)

 5. Greener Packaging Unwraps a Cleaner Future

-After energy usage, the packaging is probably the next most damaging aspect of human behavior that is affecting the health and the future of the planet.
+After energy usage, packaging is one of the most damaging aspects of human behavior that is affecting the health and the future of the planet.

-While millions of people around the world may have little or no access to electric vehicles or even conventional transportation, the ubiquitous plastic cover and its other packaging cousins have made their way to even some of the most remote corners of the world.
+The ubiquitous plastic cover and its other packaging cousins are everywhere.
+They’ve even made their way to some of the most remote corners of the world.

-But in the last five years, the number of countries enacting strict regulations on single-use plastics has more than doubled.
+But in the last few years, the number of countries enacting strict regulations on single-use plastics has more than doubled.

-Companies are also changing practices to suit these regulatory trends.
+Companies are also changing practices to keep pace with these regulatory trends.

 6. CCUS Promises to Bridge the Carbon Gap